aboamer/e-commerce-UI/README.md

 - angular.json scripts array contains JS needed such as jquery, bootstrap ... note that the order is important to avoid bugs
 - after angular 7, you don't need to decalre services in app.module -- you can provide it in the @injectable decorator
 - router: A service that provides navigation and URL manipulation capabilities
+- we don't use href in angular .. we use router link

 ## steps to create project